-To succeed in this field, it is important to have solid accounting, word processing, and spreadsheet software skills.
+To succeed in this field, it is important to have solid accounting, word processing and spreadsheet software skills.
 Medical technicians use accounting software to perform lab billing duties and medical software to document records.
-Effective communication and customer service skills are also important in both working with patients as well as working with other lab personnel.
+Effective communication and customer service skills are important in working with both patients and other lab personnel.
 Paying close attention to detail and being able to multitask are also essential skills for this line of work.

-The following are to the most direct route to enter this field that provides the practitioner with the necessary credentials to be marketable.
+The following steps outline the most direct route to enter this field and earn the necessary, marketable credentials.

 - Take chemistry and biology courses in high school.

-- Upon graduating from high school enroll in a medical technician degree program (most are associate’s level and take two years to complete).
+- Upon graduating from high school, enroll in a medical technician degree program.
+Most programs are associate's level and typically take two years to complete.

 - Sit for the American Society for Clinical Pathologists national certification exam to earn an MLT credential.

-- Look for a job in this rewarding field.
+- Look for a job in the field.